ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 Virtualization support
 ======================

-ROCm supports virtualization for the Instinct accelerators and Radeon PRO GPUs listed in the following table.
+ROCm supports virtualization for the Instinct GPUs and Radeon PRO GPUs listed in the following table.

 .. important::